How do You Take a Vacation While Paying Off Debt?

-Find out the approximate costs for hotel, transportation, sightseeing excursions, and food.
-And don’t forget about ‘spending money’.
-That will give you a rough idea of how much you need to save.
+Determine the approximate costs for hotels, transportation, sightseeing excursions, and food.
+And don’t forget about ‘spending money'.

 If you’ve already got a firm idea of when you’d like to go (next summer!), then you know how long you have until then, and you can break up the cost into a monthly savings goal ($50 a month for 12 months, or $600).

-If you’re not sure when you’ll take the vacation while paying down debt, ask yourself how much you can realistically afford to save.
+If you’re not sure when you’ll take the vacation, ask yourself how much you can realistically afford to save.
 And then put away that amount of money each month.

 If you’re flying, try out services like Scott’s Cheap Flights.
-This website sends airline deals several times a day, so if you’re flexible with your location, then you can score a great deal on tickets.
+This website sends airline deals several times a day.
+So if you’re flexible with your location, you can score a great deal on tickets.

 Consider the Food

-One of the most significant costs of a vacation is the cost of food.
+One of the highest costs of a vacation is the expense of food.
 If you can eliminate most of that cost, your vacation can be much more affordable.